 Andy Manson is a considerable influence in Seth’s life and has been building acoustic instruments for five decades.
 This all meant that Seth was around this master luthier, probably inadvertently soaking up guitars as a young boy.
 Eventually, at the age of 15, he started as a “tea boy”, working with Andy and Simon Smidmore (now of Brooks Guitars) around the workshop.

-In September 1997, Andy’s brother Hugh Manson was getting ready for the South West Guitar Show, and Seth went along to help out for a week.
-This soon turned into a full-time job working at Mansons Guitar store, a place where guitars surrounded him and somewhere he would lay his hands on some of the most desirable vintage guitars firsthand.
+In September 1997, Andy’s brother, Hugh Manson, was getting ready for the South West Guitar Show, and Seth went along to help out for a week.
+This soon turned into a full-time job working at Mansons Guitar store, a place where guitars surrounded him and where he would lay his hands on some of the most desirable vintage guitars firsthand.
 When you’re 20 years old and get to sample real ’59 Les Pauls and ’52 Telecasters, it tends to leave a lasting impression on you.

-Around 2004 Seth and fellow Mansons employee and now head Luthier at Manson’s Guitar Works Tim Stark started to hang around Hugh’s workshop on their days off.
+Around 2004, Seth and fellow Manson employee and now head Luthier at Manson’s Guitar Works, Tim Stark, started hanging out in Hugh’s workshop on their days off.
 Seth recalls building a Telecaster-style instrument for his then-girlfriend as one of his earliest builds.
-Seth and Tim would spend all available time off devoted to learning the craft and absorbing how to build guitars.
+Seth and Tim would devote all available time off to learning the craft and to absorbing how to build guitars.

 We have to consider that Mansons’ Guitar Store has some of the most prominent names in the guitar world flowing through its doors.
 This meant that Seth would get to talk and work with players like John Paul Jones and even got to Tech for the legendary Led Zeppelin reunion show at the 02 in 2007, a one-night performance with no second chances.